Phildar Phil Flocon Review with Chevron Cowl Pattern!

 Crochet Cowl Inspiration

 I’d love to intersperse different colours amongst the triangles for my cowl idea.
-So far I’ve resisted just doing colour changes for random single triangles as it could potentially compromise the stuctural integrity.
-I might have to try it though, just to find out how safe and secure it would be… Hmm anyway, I’m glad to say that I’ve found the ideal cowl/scarf pattern to play with.
+So far, I’ve resisted just doing colour changes for random single triangles, as it could potentially compromise the structural integrity.
+I might have to try it though, just to find out how safe and secure it would be… Hmm, anyway, I’m glad to say that I’ve found the ideal cowl/scarf pattern to play with.

 crochet-cowl-monochrome-triangle-infinity-scarf